ngergihun/SNOMHyperImager/README.md

 + Load the TOPOGRAPHY image (AFM image) corresponding to the same measurement
   + CORRECT the main artifacts of the AFM image (You don't have to be superprecise, but it helps! ;D)
   + ADD the corrected to Topography dataset (Topo)
++ Repeat the process for all the images taken at different wavelengths

 ❗(at the moment the app recognizes the wavelength from filenames, thus you MUST add _xxxx_cm-1 to the filename)❗